Comparison: Wealthfront vs. FutureAdvisor

 Tax-loss Harvesting for Low Taxes

-Wealthfront’s Tax-Loss Harvesting feature seeks to help you save on taxes, thus improving your Wealthfront performance by up to 1 percent annually.
+Wealthfront’s Tax-Loss Harvesting feature seeks to help you save on taxes, thus improving your Wealthfront performance by over 1.55 percent annually.

 Like FutureAdvisor, Wealthfront provides easy, on-the-go access through their Wealthfront app, available on both iOS and Android.
 The iOS app has an average rating of 4 stars, while the Android app has an average rating of 4.6 stars.